 Do not over-fire.

-Over-firing may ignite creosote or will damage the appliance and chimney.
+Over-firing may ignite creosote or will damage the stove and chimney.

-To prevent over-firing your appliance, DO NOT:
+To prevent over-firing your stove, DO NOT:

 - Use flammable liquids

 - Overload with wood

 - Burn trash or large amounts of scrap lumber

-- Permit too much air to the fire
+- · Permit too much air to the fire

+- Use of processed solid fuel fire logs